A WorkSafe Service

 Can you do drug testing onsite at my workplace?

-Yes!
-We provide mobile drug testing services across Oregon, including emergency response, onboarding events, and scheduled visits.
+Yes.
+We provide mobile drug testing services across Oregon, including emergency response, onboarding days, and scheduled onsite visits.

 Where can employees go for testing outside our area?